mohit823/Real-Time-Stopwatch-Tracker/README.md

 A simple and interactive Stopwatch Web App built using HTML, CSS, and JavaScript.
 This project allows users to track time with features like start, stop, reset, lap recording, and clear functionality.

-🌐 Live Demo

-👉 live link here ()
-# ⏱️ Real-Time Stopwatch Tracker

-A simple and interactive **Stopwatch Web App** built using HTML, CSS, and JavaScript.
-This project allows users to track time with features like start, stop, reset, lap recording, and clear functionality.

 ---

 ## 🌐 Live Demo